onfido/onfido-java/README.md

 The official Java library for integrating with the Onfido API.

+:warning: Under Construction :warning:

 Documentation can be found at <https://documentation.onfido.com>

-This library is only for use on the backend, as it uses Onfido API tokens which must be kept secret.
-If you do need to collect applicant data in the frontend of your application, we recommend that you use one of [the Onfido SDKs](https://developers.onfido.com/sdks/).

 ## Installation